 Coproducing a refresh for the Suffolk Suicide Prevention Strategy – Autumn 2020

 LISTEN was coproduced in 2013.
 It has evolved into one of the most powerful and successful coproduction projects in Suffolk.
-Endorsed by Skills for Care, by 2020 LISTEN has become embedded in Suffolk mental health services as the model for crisis care and mental health transformation, for which the new services commence in 2021.
-It is a coproduction project that has spanned seven years, and now has system wide recognition and value.
+Endorsed by Skills for Care.
+LISTEN is now adapted for coproduction and mental health transformation.